matanolabs/matano-website/blog/2023-02-07-identity-data-lake/index.md

 ### New Log Sources

-In this release, we're adding support for ingesting authentication activity and identity data from Okta, Duo, 1Password, Microst Azure Active Directory (Azure AD), and Google Workspace.
+In this release, we're adding support for ingesting authentication activity and identity data from Okta, Duo, 1Password, Microsoft Azure Active Directory (Azure AD), and Google Workspace.

 | Log Source       | Tables                                                                |